top of page

 Project Grants

-Interlace Project Grants support the creation and public presentation of new work by Providence-area artists, artist collectives, and other artist-directed projects.
+Interlace Project Grants support the creation and public presentation of new work by Providence-area artists.

 Overview